Example: [Collected via e-mail, 2003]

 We will receive pathology reports this week (they did a biopsy with the endoscope) to rule out Chron's Disease or any other gastrointestinal disorder which would have made this happen.
 They are 99% sure that the biopsy will come back negative and they told me what the cause of her ulcers were: the one single dose of Motrin.

 Here's the scoop.
 It seems that our pediatricians and magazines that inform us of all this great stuff seemed to leave out the near fatal effect Motrin can have on some children.
-It isn't even listed on the back
+It isn't even listed on the back of the box.

 The GI Specialists at Children's Hospital seem to all know about it, and I am angry that I didn't.